 The most important difference between combustion vehicles and electric vehicles is ditching the gas-and-go mentality.
 Most EV charging happens overnight, either at drivers’ homes or in a depot.
 With the right approach, you’ll save money and save time, too.
-Your drivers may never have to stop during the workday to fuel up again.
+Your drivers may never again have to stop during the workday to fuel up.

 To gain this benefit, you’ll need to invest up-front in charging infrastructure, which we’ll walk you through in this lesson.
 First, let’s go over the basics.
 Welcome to Charging 101.